 Mount the X-ray chopper onto a motorized stage with the ability to move in and out of the X-ray beam, and power it via chopper controller.
 [1-TXT]

 The Chopper moves on the stage into the X-ray beam.
-(Chopper in foreground, but laser and vacuum pipe clearly visible in background.)
+Laser is off.(Chopper in foreground, but laser and vacuum pipe clearly visible in background.)
 TEXT: For filming purposes, a laser beam replaces the X-ray beam

+Same shot as 4.5.1. but with the Laser on.
+Probably, step 4.5.2 should not be used, but go from 4.5.1 directly to 4.6.1.

 Requirements: Chopper already mounted and horizontal motor ready to be controlled.
 Chopper is already connected to chopper control and powered.